bielicke04/p1-benitez-bielicke-friedman-moore/README.md

 ###The group had no issues!

-####The only outside resoures were the lecture materials from last semesters as well as the Bootsrap Learning from Linkin
+####Outside resoures utilized: lecture materials from last semester, as well as, Bootsrap tutorials on LinkedIn Learning.
+All images were either created using Illustrator & Photoshop, or found through Google images.
+Mr. Krab's likeness was used with his permission, and a fee.